muhammadahmadr704-sys/Visual_Q-A_multimodal_System/README.md

 The project focuses on:

-Vision-language alignment
+Vision-language alignment,
-Multimodal feature fusion
+Multimodal feature fusion,
-Parameter efficient fine-tuning using LoRA
+Parameter efficient fine-tuning using LoRA,
-Prompt engineering for reasoning improvement
+Prompt engineering for reasoning improvement,
 Training stability and optimisation techniques

 The final model achieved a validation accuracy improvement from approximately 24.97% to 69.21% through systematic experimentation and architectural optimisation.